 252. Equanimity is Bhakti

-Krishna says, "Serene in the self by being engrossed in the Brahman (the eternal), neither grieves nor desires and beholds equality in all beings, such a yogi attains parama bhakti (supreme devotion) to Me (18.54).
-By that supreme devotion he knows My essence -what and who I am; after knowing these truths, he quickly makes his entry into that (Me)" (18.55).
+Krishna says, “Serene in the self by being engrossed in the Brahma (the eternal), neither grieves nor desires and beholds equality in all beings, such a yogi attains parama bhakti (supreme devotion) to Me (18.54).
+By that supreme devotion he knows My essence - what and who I am; after knowing these truths, he quickly makes his entry into ‘That’ (‘tat’)” (18.55).
+‘Tat’ is interpreted as the ‘All’, the All-pervading Reality.

 Firstly, these verses indicate that parama bhakti is beholding equality in all beings which transcends our general understanding of bhakti as devotion to Gods.
 Bhakti is unconditional love towards all beings by beholding equality.
-The second indication is that parama bhakti is a state of no desires and not a ritual to fulfill our desires by satisfying our beloved Gods.
-Thirdly, this equanimity leads to the understanding of who really HE is.
-It is like a salt doll melting in the ocean and becoming one with the ocean by shedding the illusion of its own existence.
+Secondly, parama bhakti is a state of desirelessness, not a ritual to fulfill our desires by satisfying our beloved Gods.
+Thirdly, this equanimity leads to the understanding of who He really is.
+It is like a salt doll dissolving in the ocean and becoming one with the ocean by shedding the illusion of its own existence.

-Apart from being equanimous, parama bhakt (supreme devotee) surrender all their karmas (actions) to HIM.
-They don't have any ownership of karta-pan (sense of doer ship) nor look for a particular Karma-phal (fruits of action).
-The same was indicated earlier when Krishna told Arjun that he would incur no sin if he fights (performing a karma) while maintaining the balance between pleasure and pain; gain and loss; and victory and defeat (2.38).
+In addition to being equanimous, the parama bhakt (supreme devotee) surrenders all their karmas (actions) to Him.
+They don’t have any ownership of karma (sense of doership or kartapan) nor look for a particular karma-phal (fruits of action).
+Krishna earlier assured Arjuna that he would incur no sin if he fought (performing a karma) by maintaining the balance between pleasure and pain; gain and loss; and victory and defeat (2.38).
 Essentially, this is the coherence of samatva (equanimity) and karma which answers many of our dilemmas as to how to perform any karma.

 Comments